 - Pressed oils and extracts, which can be taken orally or applied topically to the skin

-Most recently, liposomal encapsulation technology has emerged as a very efficient delivery method that makes therapeutic CBD even more bioavailable within the body.
+Utilizing nanoemulsion technology, manufacturers have successfully facilitated improved uptake and bioavailability.
+However, most recently, nanoliposomal encapsulation technology has emerged as a more effective delivery method that makes therapeutic CBD even more bioavailable within the body.

 The word “liposome” is derived from two Greek words: “Lipos” (which means fat) and “Soma” (which means body).
 Liposomal technology isn’t new and has been around since the 70’s.
-It’s most commonly used by hospitals in the form of intravenous medicine.
+It’s most commonly used by hospitals in the form of intravenous and intramuscular medicine.
+The prefix ‘Nano’ denotes that the liposome size is submicroscopic.

-A liposome is a spherical vesicle resembling a cell with an outer shell comprised of fat-soluble phospholipids that protect the water-soluble actives inside from degradation while en route to their destination.
-Since these phospholipids are bioidentical to our cell membranes, this outer “shell” functions the same way a human cell membrane does to protect its molecular center and an inner compartment, which carries nutrient molecules.
+A nanoliposome is a spherical vesicle resembling a cell with an outer shell comprised of fat-soluble phospholipids that protect the water and fat-soluble actives inside from degradation while en route to their destination.
+Since these phospholipids are bioidentical to our cell membranes, this outer “shell” functions the same way a human cell membrane does to protect its molecular center and inner compartments.

 One of the most important functions of phospholipids is to protect and regulate the transport of nutrients through the small intestine and into the blood stream targeting your cells.
 In this capacity, these molecules work as ‘gatekeepers’ and play an integral role in determining what goes in and out of the cell.

-The key to liposomal delivery is in the protective layer of the liposome’s phospholipids.
-First, it is important to understand the structure of phospholipids, as the holds the key to grasping how liposomes work.
+The key to nanoliposomal delivery is in the protective layer of the nanoliposome’s phospholipids.
+First, it is important to understand the structure of phospholipids, as this holds the key to grasping how nanoliposomes work.

 In layman’s terms, each phospholipid molecule is made up of a circular “head” which likes water and a “tail” that does not.
 The heads are attracted to water while the tails try to avoid it, causing the phospholipids to arrange themselves in double layered lines where the heads are all outside, touching water, and the tails are “dry” in the encasement they’ve created.